School at a Glance

 • First model to predict probability of complications from radiation therapy

-• the first report to show high rates of concussions associated with youth football players (1983)
+• First report to show high rates of concussions associated with youth football players (1983)

 • First city-wide ban of cigarette vending machines in the U.S. (1989)